A slow rise has best flavor, but there’s a quick method too!

 Once the loaves have risen for another hour or two, preheat your oven to 450 degrees.

-Gently place the loaves on a greased and cornmeal-sprinkled cookie sheet.
+Gently slide the loaves onto a greased and cornmeal-sprinkled cookie sheet.
 With an extremely sharp, serrated knife or razor blade, slash several long gashes in the top of the baguette to allow steam to be released.
 Throw three or four ice cubes in the oven to create steam, close the door for a moment for the steam to build up, and pop in the loaves.

-Bake for 25 to 30 minutes or until nicely browned, throwing in a couple more ice cubes at the 10-minute or so mark.
+Bake for 20 to 25 minutes or until nicely browned, throwing in a couple more ice cubes at the 10-minute or so mark.
+If you are a slave to your instant-read thermometer, you are looking for a temperature of 195 to 200 degrees, but the color and aroma are usually the most important factors.

 Do not cut into this when hot!
-I know it is torture, but if you cut into it too soon, you will ruin the texture of the bed.
-Sometimes I’m naughty and cut off the very end if I cannot stand it.
-Don’t do as I do…
+I know it is torture, but if you cut into it too soon, you will ruin the texture of the bread, it will collapse and look gummy and there’s no fix for this.
+Sometimes I’m naughty and cut off the very end if I cannot stand it, but please do as I say and not as I do!

 Quick(er) Three Friends Sourdough Bread